Twisted Conjugacy in Houghton's groups: Background

 Throughout we shall consider $\N:=\{1, 2, 3, \ldots\}$.
 For convenience, let $\Z_n:=\{1,\ldots,n\}$.
 For a fixed $n \in \N$, let $X_n:=\Z_n \times \N$.
 Arrange these $n$ copies of $\N$ as in Figure \ref{picturehoupic} below (so that the $k\ts{th}$ point from each copy of $\N$ form the vertices of a regular $n$-gon).
 For any $i \in \Z_n$, we will refer to the set $i \times \N$ as a \emph{branch} or \emph{ray} and will let $(i,m)$ denote the $m\ts{th}$ point on the $i\ts{th}$ branch.

-\begin{nota} For a non-empty set $X$, the set of all bijections from $X$ to $X$ form the group which we denote $\Sym(X)$.
-Those bijections which have finite support (i.e.\ move finitely many points) form a normal subgroup which we will denote $\FSym(X)$.
+\begin{nota} For a non-empty set $X$, the set of all permutations of $X$ form a group which we denote $\Sym(X)$.
+Those permutations which have finite support (i.e.\ move finitely many points) form a normal subgroup which we will denote $\FSym(X)$.
 If there is no ambiguity for $X$, then we will write just $\Sym$ or $\FSym$ respectively. \end{nota}

 Note that, if $X$ is countably infinite, then $\FSym(X)$ is countably infinite but is not finitely generated, and $\Sym(X)$ is uncountable and so uncountably generated. \begin{defn} Let $n \in \N$.
 The $n\ts{th}$ \emph{Houghton group}, denoted $H_n$, is a subgroup of $\Sym(X_n)$.
 An element $g \in \Sym(X_n)$ is in $H_n$ if and only if there exist constants $z_1(g),\ldots,z_n(g)\in\N$ and $(t_1(g),\ldots,t_n(g))\in\Z^n$ such that, for all $i \in \Z_n$,